NEWSROOM

 May 22, 2025

-On Friday, May 16, Chaminade Julienne Catholic High School honored fourteen members of the Class of 2025 with the prestigious Ohio Seal of Biliteracy during a special recognition ceremony.
+On Friday, May 16, Chaminade Julienne Catholic High School held a special recognition ceremony, during which it honored 14 members of the Class of 2025 with the prestigious Ohio Seal of Biliteracy.

 Thirteen of the honored students have been part of CJ’s EL program, which Krystal Rosa, English Learner (EL) Services Coordinator, helped create to meet the needs of English language learners.
 The goal was to support the EL students in mastering English while reaching their academic potential.
 Since its inception, the program has experienced remarkable growth, more than doubling in size since 2021, reflecting CJ’s commitment to meeting the needs of English language learners.

-Hoskins, a non-Hispanic student, earned the Seal by demonstrating proficiency earned the Seal from being proficient in Spanish from taking classes.
-Like all recipients, Hispanic and non-Hispanic, she worked diligently to achieve this distinction.
+Drew Hoskins, a non-Hispanic student, earned the Seal by demonstrating proficiency in Spanish through taking classes.
+Like all recipients, Hispanic and non-Hispanic, Hoskins worked diligently to achieve this distinction.

 “Drew’s mastering of Spanish would not have been possible without Libby Harbaugh, CJ’s language department chair,” said Rosa.
 “Libby’s commitment to teaching the structure and richness of the Spanish language was instrumental in preparing Drew and the other students for this accomplishment.”